 The Hazleton Undergraduate Center opened in September 1934 with 47 full-time and 60 part-time evening students.
 The freshman and sophomore students began their studies in their hometown and then completed their degree at University Park or another institution.

-A permanent home came in December 1948 when, through a donation and purchase, the university obtained 66 hilltop acres in Sugarloaf Township which, for nearly 25 years, had served as the residential estate of a local entrepreneur.
+A permanent home came in December 1948 when, through a donation and purchase, the university obtained 66 hilltop acres in Sugarloaf Township that, for nearly 25 years, had served as the residential estate of a local entrepreneur.
 The site consisted of four buildings that gave the college the space it so desperately needed.

 The estate, built by Alvan Markle Sr. in 1924 and known as "Highacres," featured a 32-room fieldstone mansion with every modern convenience available at the time, as well as domestic staff quarters, a greenhouse and five formal gardens.